rowanhnwl/bio-diffusion/README.md

 `add_interval`: The time interval at which the constraint matrix is added to the latent representation \
 `add_method`: Either `"add"` for $\boldsymbol{z}_{t-1} \sim p(\boldsymbol{z}_{t-1} | \boldsymbol{z}_t) + w_{ta}\boldsymbol{z}_{ta}$ or `"mean"` for $\boldsymbol{z}_{t-1} \sim p(\boldsymbol{z}_{t-1} | \boldsymbol{z}_t)(1 - w_{ta}) + w_{ta}\boldsymbol{z}_{ta}$ where $w_{ta}$ is the weight of the constraint matrix \
 `schedule_method`: Either `"lin"` for a linear decrease in $w_{ta}$ over time or `"exp"` for exponential decay over time \
 `constraint_matrices_json_path`: Path to the JSON file supplying the constraint matrix for each constraint or constraint combination.
-Two files are provided in `src/models/components/json`.
-One contains the matrices for the single constraints, and the other for the combined constraints
+All single and binary constraint matrices are located in the `matrices` directory
 `output_dir`: Path to the desired output directory

 ### Description of output